 The Department of Chemistry, Miranda House was established in 1948.
-It currently has three modern and well-equipped chemistry laboratories.
+It currently has three modern and well-equipped Chemistry laboratories.
 It also has an Instrumentation Laboratory with various instruments enabling the students to carry out all the experiments included in the new syllabus as well as some simple projects.
 Facilities of a modern computer laboratory are also available to the Department.
 There is a well-stocked store for apparatus and another for chemicals.
 The Department Library has a good collection of chemistry books which supplements the wide range of books available in the main library of the College.
 There is also a reading room equipped with ten computers and comfortable seating arrangement.
 The faculty is highly qualified and motivated.
-Some of the faculty members are currently involved in research and have also presented papers in international conferences.
-The Department has a designated laboratory space for setting up experiments undertaken by faculty as part of their research.
-There is also an Instrumentation Lab for this purpose with state-of-the-art instruments such as Atomic Absorption Spectrophotometer, Photocatalytic Reactor, Microwave Oven and Rotary Evaporator.
+Some of the faculty members are currently involved in research.
+They have been recognized as PhD Supervisors and have also presented papers in international conferences.
+The Department has designated laboratory spaces for experimental work undertaken by the faculty and PhD students.
+There is also an Instrumentation Lab with state-of-the-art instruments such as Atomic Absorption Spectrophotometer, Photocatalytic Reactor, Microwave Oven and Rotary Evaporator.
 A few faculty members have also authored Chemistry textbooks for undergraduate students.
 In keeping with the traditions of the Department, the non-academic staff is hardworking, helpful and committed.

 The Chemical Society Rasayanika arranges guest lectures by reputed scientists from India and abroad.
-Dr A. S. Matharu, Dr Govardhan Mehta, Dr A. P. J. Abdul Kalam, Dr R.A.
+Dr. A. P. J. Abdul Kalam, Dr. Govardhan Mehta, Dr. R.A.
 Mashelkar, Dr. M.G.K.
-Menon, the Prof. Yash Pal and Dr Samir K. Brahmachari are some of the renowned speakers who have addressed the students and faculty over the years.
-The Society also runs a wall magazine, publishes a printed annual magazine, Rasayani and organises the annual inter-college Chemistry Festival 'Pratikriya', which is enthusiastically attended by students from institutions all over Delhi.
+Menon, Professor Yash Pal, Dr. Samir K. Brahmachari and Dr. A. S. Matharu of York University, UK are some of the renowned speakers who have addressed the students and faculty over the years.
+Rasayanika also runs a wall magazine, publishes a printed annual magazine, Rasayani and organises the annual inter-college Chemistry Festival Pratikriya, which is enthusiastically attended by students from institutions all over Delhi.

 Teachers use following tools/methods to get the effective teaching and better understanding.